dtdannen/dvmdash/README.md

 # dvmdash

-DVMDash aims to be a monitoring and debugging tool for DVM activity on Nostr.
+DVMDash is a webapp to monitor and debug Data Vending Machine (DVM) activity on Nostr.
 Data Vending Machines (nip-90) offload computationally expensive tasks from relays and clients in a decentralized, free-market manner.
 They are especially useful for AI tools, algorithmic processing of user’s feeds, and many other use cases.

 A version of the website is running here: